Lead Optimization in Orion® using Relative Binding Free Energy with Non-Equilibrium Switching (RBFE-NES)

 - Nimble: Orion's proprietary scheduler automatically figures out how to get more GPUs by drawing on available AWS spot instances.

-- Efficient: While costs and times vary, test cases show that within a few hours you can run several thousand NES runs for only a few hundred dollars.
-NES is a very cost-effective free cloud native energy calculation method.
+- Efficient: While costs and times vary, test cases show that within a few hours you can run dozens of ligands for only a few hundred dollars.
+NES is a very cost-effective (cloud native) free energy calculation method.

 - Fault-tolerant: Automatic scaling groups and dynamic allocation means your calculations will run to completion, even if AWS spot instances are sparse.